 Many wearables like the Fitbit Charge (2) and other wearables provide heartrate tracking.
 However, it is hard to comprehend 24 hours of HR-data.
 Therefore, many of these trackers only provide you with feedback on your resting heartrate.
 Jawbone up 4, Fitbit Charge 2, Beddit, Emfit and other healthtrackers, like Mybasis B1 use this tactic.
 Resting heart rate is a well know healthfactor, but what’s it worth?
 A study among 2798 males showed that a lower resting heart rate(RHR) is related to a higher degree of physical fitness (p<0.001).
 On the other side, an increasing RHR was highly associated with mortality in a graded manner after adjusting for physical fitness, leisure-time physical activity and other cardiovascular risk factors.
 With every 10 beats per minute increase for RHR, risk of mortality increased with 16%.
 Thus, it seems that RHR is quite important for health.
 However, my RHR varies over the days.
 And it does for everyone.
-Everyone who has a HR-tracking watch knows that.
+Everyone who has a HR-tracker knows that.
 This changing RHR might have important implications for our health.
-But how come does it vary?
-Thus, for this experiment I am going to analyze which factors of my life influence my resting heart rate the next morning.
+But how come does it vary over the days?
+To find out the reasons why my resting heart rate varies, I am going to analyze which factors of my life influence my resting heart rate the next morning.

 Fortunately, I have been tracking my heart rate for over 2 years now.
 Mybasis B1 tracks my heart rate 24/7 but also tracks my RHR in the morning.
 As you might know, I track a lot of things which might be associated with my RHR.
 In the table below you can check what variables I used for this experiment.